AP All-Big 12: Iowa State players and coach win top awards

 P – Jordy Sandy, TCU, 6-3, 216, So., Traralgon, Australia.

-+=Ossai got votes at both positions; ++=tie for final second-team LB spot.
++(equals)Ossai got votes at both positions; ++(equals)tie for final second-team LB spot.

 Coach of the year – u-Matt Campbell, Iowa State.